apache/druid/docs/content/querying/sql.md

 ## SYSTEM SCHEMA

-The sys schema provides visibility into Druid segments, servers and tasks.
+The "sys" schema provides visibility into Druid segments, servers and tasks.
 For example to retrieve all segments for datasource "wikipedia", use the query:
 ```sql
 SELECT * FROM sys.segments WHERE datasource = 'wikipedia'